centre-for-effective-altruism/cea-www-static/src/content/pages/careers.md

 We can usually hire under-30s from Canada, New Zealand and Australia on [Tier 5 visas](https://www.gov.uk/tier-5-youth-mobility/overview).

 <p class="center"><a href="/contact" class="btn btn-primary">More questions?
 Get in touch <i class="fa fa-at"></i> <i class="fa fa-phone"></i> <i class="fa fa-envelope"></i></a></p>

+### Positions at the Future of Humanity Institute
+The Future of Humanity Institute, which we share an office with, is also looking for some researchers to join their team.
+Working at FHI is a great opportunity for impact if you are particularly interested in existential risk or far-future concerns.
+The research team at FHI is multi-disciplinary, and they're hoping to find new researchers with a background in computer science and machine learning and policy analysts with a background in the governance of emerging technologies.
+[Read more about the openings at FHI here](http://www.fhi.ox.ac.uk/vacancies/)

 ## What are we looking for?